theKashey/faste/README.md

 The key idea is not about transition between states, but transition between behaviors.
 Keep in mind - if some handler is not defined in some state, and you are sending a message - it will be __lost__.

+> Written in TypeScript.
+To make things less flexible.
+Flow definitions as incomplete.

 # Prior art
 This library combines ideas [xstate](https://github.com/davidkpiano/xstate) and [redux-saga](https://github.com/redux-saga/redux-saga).